Addressing poverty and inequality

 The church as a community is excellently placed to support people struggling with loneliness and mental ill-health.

-Enabling churches to alleviate the root causes of poverty and inequality through our partnership with Citizens UK.
+Enabling churches to grow local partnerships, listen to communities, raise leaders, and address root causes of poverty and inequality through our partnership with Citizens UK.

 Modern slavery